TrackerSB/IEEEAITestChallenge2021/deliverable1/README.md

 ## Main Goal and General Approach to Testing
 According to our understanding, the main goal of Deliverable 1 is to prove we have familiarized ourselves with the technological stack (simulator, the APIs, and Apollo) and that we can create various tests, both manually and automatically.

 We worked towards this goal during this period and attended the Q/A sessions, watched videos, and read the documentation.
 We also tried out some of the available examples and inspected the source code published on GitHub to understand the APIs.
-We installed the required software under different platforms (Ubuntu, Mac --using Parallels, and Windows) and tried to make everything run smoothly.
+We installed the required software under different platforms (Ubuntu, Mac -- using Parallels, and Windows) and tried to make everything run smoothly.
 We managed to have a complete setup (simulator, APIs, and Apollo 5.0) with only one Ubuntu machine; however, we could not make Apollo control the ego car or perceive pedestrians.
-Nevertheless, we generated many scripts to test various scenarios and cover the suggested cases for Deliverable 1.
+Nevertheless, we generated many scripts to test various scenarios and cover the six suggested cases for Deliverable 1.

 Below we report on what we have done and provide links to the YouTube videos that illustrate the scripts in action.
 The code for replicating our experiments is available in the repository inside the various `test_case_XX` folders, along with a copy of the (HTML) reports generated while running the tests.